Orbis

 We codified a platform standard:

-Reasoning is a shared capability, not a local feature…
+Personalization is a shared capability, not a local feature…

 Once this decision was made, local intelligence implementations were deprecated by design